Skip to main content

 TemperatureIndicatorThe appropriate sampling temperature for the model.
 Higher values mean the model takes more risks.

-TimeoutNumberThe maximum amount of milliseconds to wait for a response from the Generative AI Provider.
+TimeoutNumberThe maximum amount of milliseconds to wait for a response from the LLM provider.

 Reprompt messages are automatically triggered if the question is not answered correctly, such as when the expected type of input is not provided or a validation does not return true.Reprompt Methods